respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 ### ALSA Setting

-The following steps are no longer needed after system image version `xxxx`(TODO).
+The following steps are no longer needed after system image version `20180107`.

 ```
 su respeaker && cd     # skip this steps if you are already using respeaker user